What’s the long term vision?

 CongoVoice is in the process of drilling three CLEAN WATER wells in Gemena: The first is next to the Sabuli Children's Center, then on the campus of the Ubangi University (UPU) and then near the Community Center in the market center.
 Each well is estimated to cost $25,000 to drill, provide a storage tank and provide multiple refilling stations.To learn more click below to view the water initiative video.

 MEET HOPE.
-AFTER GIVING BIRTH, THE 17-YEAR-OLD MOTHER DID NOT EVEN HAVE A BLANKET TO WRAP THE CHILD.
+AFTER GIVING BIRTH, THE 17-YEAR-OLD MOTHER DID NOT EVEN HAVE A BLANKET TO WRAP HER CHILD IN.
 THE GUARD AT THE CLINIC GAVE HER HIS OWN JACKET TO KEEP THE BABY WARM.
 HER FAMILY DISOWNED HER FOR GETTING PREGNANT AND WOULD NOT ACCEPT EITHER OF THEM.
 OUT OF DESPERATION, SHE DUG A HOLE AND BURIED HER SON.
 SHE UNBURIED HIM AS THE CHILD CONTINUED TO SCREAM IN THE GROUND.
-SHE HEARD THAT SABULI SANGUMA, DIRECTOR OF THE CONGOVOICE CHILDREN'S CENTER TAKES CARE OF THE CHILDREN WITH NO FAMILIES.
+SHE HEARD THAT SABULI SANGUMA, DIRECTOR OF THE CONGOVOICE CHILDREN'S CENTER, TAKES CARE OF CHILDREN WITH NO FAMILIES.
 BOTH HER AND THE CHILD HAVE REMAINED IN SABULI'S CARE SINCE NOVEMBER 2014.
 SABULI NAMED HIM HOPE.
 HELP SABULI WITH ALL THE CHILDREN'S NEEDS: SUPPORT THE CHILDREN'S CENTER

 MEET COURAGEOUS KRISTINE, AGE 10.
-WHILE NIGHT FISHING ON THE CONGO RIVER IN A CANOE, HER FATHER WAS STRUCK BY LIGHTENING.
+ONE NIGHT, FISHING ON THE CONGO RIVER IN A CANOE, HER FATHER WAS STRUCK BY LIGHTENING.
 SHE WAS TOSSED OVERBOARD.
 WHEN SHE CLIMBED BACK IN THE CANOE SHE FOUND HER FATHER DEAD.
-FROM 9PM TO 2AM SHE PULLED THE CANOE WITH HER FATHER IN IT WITH ONE HAND AND USED HER OTHER HAND TO PUSH THROUGH THE RIVER'S CURRENT TO SHORE.
-A LOCAL VILLAGE PASTOR, KNEW SHE WOULD BE BEST CARED FOR BY SABULI, THE DIRECTOR OF THE ONLY ORPHANAGE, 435 MILES AWAY.
-THEY TRAVELED BY MOTORBIKE 700 KILOMETERS TO THE SABULI CHILDREN'S CENTER.
-TO SUPPORT SABULI CARING FOR HER 80 ABANDONED CHILDREN, VISIT TAKE ACTION
+FROM 9PM TO 2AM SHE PULLED THE CANOE, WITH HER FATHER IN IT WITH ONE HAND AND USED HER OTHER HAND TO PUSH THROUGH THE RIVER'S CURRENT TO SHORE.
+A LOCAL VILLAGE PASTOR KNEW SHE WOULD BE BEST CARED FOR BY SABULI, THE DIRECTOR OF THE ONLY ORPHANAGE, 435 MILES AWAY.
+THEY TRAVELED BY MOTORBIKE 700 KILOMETERS TO SABULI’S CHILDREN'S CENTER.
+TO SUPPORT SABULI CARING FOR HER 80 ABANDONED CHILDREN, VISIT CongoVoice and TAKE ACTION.